How Much Does Dandelion Geothermal Cost?

 - Experienced: #1 New York residential geothermal installer by volume in 2018 and 2019.
 Most contractors install a handful of geothermal systems each year.
 We install hundreds.

 - Innovative: Incubated at Google’s X Lab

 - Own the process: We sell, install, and service our own product.
 That means no middlemen inflating the cost.

 - Total Integration: Our energy consultants work directly with our site survey and design teams to integrate load calculations, ground loop layouts, and other parts of the design process.

 - Peace of Mind: 24/7 monitoring so we can catch any problems before you do

-- Convenience: Control your home’s temperature on the go with your free Nest Thermostat
+- Convenience: Control your home’s temperature on the go with your free Smart Thermostat

 - Always Improving: Automatic software updates so your system will get even smarter over time

 - Proprietary Technology: Our Sonic Drill Suite is lighter, cleaner, and can install 60 feet of casing 14x faster than a conventional well drill (that’s 30 minutes versus 7 hours!).